Paternity

 Seek Advice And Counsel From An Experienced St. Paul Attorney

-As with all family law matters, we understand that issues surrounding paternity can be very sensitive and life-impacting for all people involved.
 If you live in the Woodbury area and need assistance, please call 612-254-6409 to speak with an experienced Minnesota family law attorney.
 We offer a free initial consultation to discuss fathers’ paternity rights and determine how we may help in your situation.
 You may also contact us through our online form.

 Aggressive Intuition